-I’m Diana Stone, editor and owner of Still Standing Magazine.
+Diana Stone is the Editor-in-Chief and owner of Still Standing Magazine.

-My journey with writing online started after the birth of my first daughter in 2009.
-I wrote about anything and everything to do with motherhood on my blog, and slowly worked my way to other sites (including Still Standing) to write for them too.
+Her journey with writing online started after the birth of her first daughter in 2009.
+She wrote about motherhood on her personal blog and other sites (including Still Standing).

-Our story with loss started in 2012, during a surprise twin pregnancy.
-Our sons Preston and Julian were identical twins born too soon at 20 weeks in May of 2012.
-After a week-long battle to keep them alive, they only lived a brief time in my arms.
+Their story with loss started in 2012, during a surprise twin pregnancy.
+Their sons Preston and Julian were identical twins born too soon at 20 weeks in 2012.
+After a week-long battle to keep them alive, they only lived a brief time in Diana’s arms.

-After a failed international adoption, we became pregnant with Kaden, born in August of 2013 full-term after a hard pregnancy.
-He was perfect – and the day we went to take him home from a precautionary NICU stay, he was found to have a rare heart condition and virus that caused it.
+After a failed international adoption, they became pregnant with Kaden, born in 2013 full-term after a hard pregnancy.
+The day they went to take him home from a precautionary NICU stay, he was found to have a rare heart condition and virus that caused it.

-He passed away 3 weeks later in my arms.
+He passed away at three-weeks-old in her arms.

-In 2014, we attempted another adoption, domestic, and two months in the potential birth mother changed her mind.
+In 2014, they attempted another adoption, domestic, and right before the due date the potential birth mother changed her mind.

-In November 2014, World Vision invited me to travel with them to Zimbabwe, learning about their work with infant and maternal health and the severe mortality rates.
-It changed my life – prompting me to return to school to pursue a Master’s in Clinincal Mental Health Counseling.
+In 2014, World Vision invited Diana to travel with them to Zimbabwe, learning about their work with infant and maternal health and the severe mortality rates.
+This experience was the catalyst for pursuing her Master’s degree.

-In December of 2017, the founder of Still Standing, Franchesca Cox, offered me the chance to take over as editor-in-chief.
-The next year of running this incredible site proved to be healing, triggering, overwhelming, and incredibly humbling.
-I took it completely over the summer of 2018, and can’t imagine anything much more fulfilling than sharing YOUR words with so many others who know our pain.
+In December of 2017, the founder of Still Standing, Franchesca Cox, offered Diana the chance to take over.
+The next year of running this incredible site proved to be healing, triggering, overwhelming, and incredibly humbling, and she can’t imagine anything much more fulfilling than sharing YOUR words with so many others who know this pain.

-I’ve spoken at the Influence Conference, on several podcasts, and a live panel with HuffPo.
-My passion is advocating for women’s physical and mental health rights during and after the loss of a child at any stage.
-I’d love to be a part of your retreat/conference/event.
-Contact me to chat more and for our media kit.
+She’s spoken at the Influence Conference, on several podcasts like Happy, Healthy You and The Morning (episode 51), and a live panel with HuffPo.
+Her passion is advocating for women’s physical and mental health rights during and after the loss of a child at any stage.
+To have her speak as part of your retreat/conference/event, contact her.